 Figure 17-3 shows the effects of using route patterns with Cisco Analog Gateways.
 This example assigns the route pattern to a route list, and that route list associates with two route groups.
 Route group 1 associates with ports 1 through 8 on gateway 1, which routes all calls to interexchange carrier 1 (IXC 1).
 Route group 1 also associates with ports 1 through 4 on gateway 2.
-Route group 2 associates with ports 5 through 8 on gateway 3.
+Route group 2 associates with ports 5 through 8 on gateway 2 and all ports on gateway 3.